timm/tested/docs/onExplain.md

 ## Things to Watch For
 The following ideas will be useful for the final project

-- the _sampling tax_: if we only look at small percent of the data, then we may miss some important features
+- the _sampling tax_: the less we look, the more we miss important stuff.
-- the _explanation tax_ : simplistic explanations of  complex multi-dimensional spaces can behave poorly.
+- the _explanation tax_ : prediction is hard and the simplifications we use for explanation compromise predictive performance.
 - _explanation variance_ : explanations generated from a few random probes of a complex multi-dimensional can be widely variable.